Abbasaali-tech/PF-LAB03-25K-0009/README.md

 My short-term goal is to become confident in **C/C++ programming**.
 My long-term goal is to become a **professional astificial intelligence**.

+# My Programming Journey   <!-- One heading -->

+## Interests
+Here are the areas I’m focusing on:

+1. C Programming        <!-- Ordered list -->
+2. Python
+3. Web Development

+## Hobbies
+- Reading tech blogs     <!-- Unordered list -->
+- Playing football
+- Solving coding puzzles

+## Motivation
+I believe that ***hard work and consistency*** are the keys to becoming a great programmer.   <!-- bold + italic -->